 Glenn M. Preminger, MD, FACS

-Glenn M. Preminger, MD is the James F. Glenn Distinguished Professor of Urologic Surgery at Duke University Medical Center.
+Dr. Glenn Preminger is the James F. Glenn Distinguished Professor of Urologic Surgery at Duke University Medical Center.
 He received his medical degree from New York Medical College and urologic training at the University of North Carolina.
 He was an AUA Scholar in Mineral Metabolism at UT Southwestern Medical Center in Dallas, concentrating on the medical management of nephrolithiasis.

 His clinical interests include the minimally invasive management of urinary tract stones including SWL, percutaneous and ureteroscopic stone removal.
 He directs the metabolic evaluation and preventative medical treatment offered at the Duke Comprehensive Kidney Stone Center.
 He has extensive experience in developing endoscopic instrumentation for minimally invasive urologic procedures and holds nine patents in SWL design.
 He has published more than 360 manuscripts, 100 book chapters and 10 books.

-Dr. Preminger’s career highlights include activities on multiple committees and guideline panels, including Chair of the AUA Office of Education from 2006 to 2009.
+Dr. Preminger’s career highlights include activities on multiple committees and guideline panels, including Co-Chair of the AUA / EAU Guidelines Panel from 2003 – 2012 and Chair of the AUA Office of Education from 2006 to 2009.
 He also received the AUA Residents Committee Teaching Award in 2008, the AUA Flannigan Education Award in 2015, was the AUA John K. Latimer Lecturer in 2021, received the AUA Ramon Guiteras Award in 2022, the AUA Urology Care Foundation Distinguished Scholar Alumnus Award in 2022, and is currently the Secretary/Treasurer for the American Association of Genitourinary Surgeons.
 Dr. Preminger has been a member of the AUA since 1986.

 Christopher R. Porter, MD, FACS